THE POPE SAW THE PROBLEM

 SAVE THE CHURCH AND THE PEOPLE

-Pope John Paul II isn’t suggesting everyone go to confession daily.
-Surely monthly reconciliation or reconciliation promptly after the possibility of committing a great mortal sin (after the mortal sins are learned) would be enough to transform the Church.
+Even though Pope John Paul II frequented confession daily, he isn’t suggesting everyone go to confession daily.
+One needs to be spiritually mature to benefit from daily confession.
+Surely monthly reconciliation at first (when one first converts) or reconciliation promptly after the possibility of committing a mortal sin (after the mortal sins are learned) and then weekly for those who grow in understanding of the faith would be enough to transform the Church.
 If someone attends confession frequently and doesn’t truly know their sins or have a desire to work hard to change their wrong ways to avoid recommitting their sins, then frequenting confession won’t transform their soul.

 MUCH MORE THAN ASKING FOR FORGIVENESS –